Here are five most of the most recent improvements by Google to SEO to enhance the usability of search.

 Find out more about Google Search plus Your World from the Official Google Blog.

 Google+ Pages for business were launched in November 2011 and was introduced as a social networking tool for businesses to connect with customers, clients, suppliers and other people important to your brand.
 Business networks could recommend your business with a +1 or add you to their circles so you can share information to your individual circles or start a one-on-one dialogue within someone in your circle.

-Find out more about Google+ Business Pages from the Official Google Blog and watching the video below:
+Find out more about Google+ Business Pages from the Official Google Blog.